 During this period, you may maintain all benefits, accumulate paid leave and earn Wisconsin Retirement System (WRS) service credit (limits may apply).

-Before your military leave, you need to decide if you want to maintain your benefits during your leave.
-You should complete the following two forms and give them to your benefits office:
+Before going on military leave, you need to decide if you want to maintain your benefits during your leave.
+Complete the following two forms and give them to your human resources office:

 You may continue all of your benefits during a military leave and you are eligible for the employer contribution towards all premiums for the entire duration of your leave, regardless of whether or not you receive UW pay during your leave.

 You may also choose to stop your benefits while on military leave.
 If you stop your benefits, you will be able to re-enroll in those benefits within 30 days of returning to work.

 If any benefit plan has an open enrollment during your military leave, you have 30 days from your return to work to enroll in those plans.